kjenney/node-post/README.md

 A parent VPC stack is required.

 Changes can be made at the Infrastructure level using this file (i.e. using DynamoDB instead of RDS).

+## Secrets

+Secrets are stored in AWS Secrets Manager.
+The RDS password is auto-generated.
+An example secret is stored in .env and is made available to the Lambda functions.

 ## Deploy